 In this ecology-based program, students learn about the animals, plants, and environment of the Chesapeake through hands-on activities aboard the 1920 buyboat Winnie Estelle.
 Students explore the Bay watershed from large to small, starting with maps of the Chesapeake’s waterways and populations, moving to water quality testing, and finishing by examining the animals, and organisms that call an oyster reef home.

 This multi-disciplinary curriculum unit compliments our Ecology Cruise, and tackles the issues of lower catches, water quality, and uncertain futures that many watermen today face though newspaper articles, maps, testimonials, and web research.
 This unit is designed for 5th-8th grade students.

 Interested in an educational program at the Chesapeake Bay Maritime Museum but can’t find what you’re looking for?
 Customized programming tailored to your group’s age, interests, and abilities is available.
 A month’s advance notice is required for custom programming.

 Advanced registration is required.
 Prices include general admission to the Museum.
 Programs and tours are available throughout the year and welcome all public, private, and home-schooled students, as well as youth organizations.
-Contact Education Assistant Allison Speight at 410-745-4941 or firstname.lastname@example.org.
+Contact Education & Reservations Coordinator, Allison Speight, at 410-745-4941 or firstname.lastname@example.org.